tonylukasavage/tonylukasavage.github.com/source/_posts/2013-03-17-inspecting-sqlite-databases-on-android-and-ios.markdown

 <a name="ios"></a>
 ## iOS

-_These instructions are relevant to OS X 10.8.2.
-I'll be happy to update if there's differences in earlier versions._
+<div class="info">INFO: These instructions are relevant to OS X 10.8.2, other versions may vary.</div>

 Unlike Android, you'll have to take a different approach in locating your SQLite database(s) depending on whether you are inspecting a simulator or device.
 It's actually pretty easy on the simulator.
 Devices, on the other hand, are a bit more of a pain in the ass to work with with respect to SQLite databases.
 So it goes with iOS.